Aggregation

 COUNT(*) vs COUNT(1)

 You might have seen (or may see) usage of COUNT(1) but not COUNT(*)?
 Is there a difference between the two?
 NO, they’re exactly the same.
 (You can even use COUNT(999) and will get the same answer!
-Inside the COUNT() funtion the numbers are not treated as columns like they do with GROUP BY, HAVING, ORDER BY clauses).
+Inside the COUNT() function the numbers are not treated as columns like they do with GROUP BY, HAVING, ORDER BY clauses).
 However, It is a better practice to use COUNT(*), as the COUNT(1) may cause confusion and it’s more commonly used

 SELECT